Engee documentation

 denominator(x)

-The denominator of the rational representation is `x'.
+Denominator of the rational representation of x.

 Examples